Understanding EB1A Eligibility Criteria

 Once your Form I-140 petition is filed, you will need to follow these steps based on whether you are currently in the United States or applying from abroad:

-2. Approval Notification: If your petition is approved, you will receive a Form I-797, Notice of Action, which serves as confirmation of the approval.
+- Approval Notification: If your petition is approved, you will receive a Form I-797, Notice of Action, which serves as confirmation of the approval.
 This document is essential for the next steps in your immigration process.
+Unmarried children under 21 may be eligible to accompany the primary applicant as dependents.

 Expected Processing Time